Painting is self-discovery. Every good artist paints what he is. —Jackson Pollock

 It’s no coincidence that Jeff Beal’s film music career began to take off with his work on the acclaimed film POLLOCK (2000).
 Beal writes, orchestrates, conducts, mixes and often performs on his own scores – no other artist’s brushstrokes touch his canvas.
 As an accomplished jazz musician, Beal uses his improvisation skills to read the emotional tone of a scene and compose music on the spot.
 “This process allows me to set up a world where anything can happen, but you don’t see it coming.”

-A four-time EMMY® winner, Beal’s approach is a favorite for more sophisticated works.
+A Five-time EMMY® winner, Beal’s approach is a favorite for more sophisticated works.

 His TV credits include HBO’s ROME, CARNIVÀLE and the Netflix series HOUSE OF CARDS.
 His documentary work includes BLACKFISH, WEINER, THE QUEEN OF VERSAILLES, AN INCONVENIENT SEQUEL: TRUTH TO POWER, which premiered at Sundance and will be in theaters in July, and BOSTON an upcoming documentary about the history of the Boston Marathon.
 Jeff’s upcoming film projects include SHOCK AND AWE (directed by Rob Reiner).

 Recently, Jeff’s performing, conducting, and composing worlds have begun converging.